-Childcare will be consolidated & provided only for Mission Essential Personnel during post closures at the Main CDC.
+Mission Essential Personnel: During post closures, childcare will be consolidated & provided only at the Main CDC.
 Hazardous road conditions dictate bringing in only sufficient staff to cover the communities' needs.
-Parents/guardians will be asked to complete a Mission Essential statement, signed by a commander/supervisor, when in contracted childcare.
+Parents/guardians using contracted childcare will be required to complete a Mission Essential statement, signed by a commander/supervisor to CYS annually to validate this need.
 Only these children will be provided care during Mission Essential times.

-In the event of illness, emergency or facility closure, CYS will make every attempt to contact the parent/guardian and post information on the CYS Facebook page.
+Emergency Notifications: In the event of illness, emergency or facility closure, CYS will make every attempt to contact the parent/guardian and post information on the CYS Facebook page.
 If the parent/guardian cannot be located to pick up the child/youth, the following procedure will be put into action:

 - The emergency notification child release designee on record will be called.
 If the center is unable to contact him/her, the next designee listed will be called. - If none of the designees can be contacted, the military police will be notified and their procedure will be followed in reference to locating the parent and custody of the child/youth.
+Please keep your emergency designees current with classroom/program staff and front desks.